Extension of Stay for International Students in F-1 Visa Classification

 You were granted "duration of status" upon arrival at a U.S. port-of-entry.
 This was designated on your Form I-20 and Form I-94 by the letters "D/S".

 Limitations on Duration of Status

-The "completion of studies" date in Item #5 on your most recent Form I-20 is the date by which you are expected to complete the requirements for your current program.
+The "program end date" on your most recent Form I-20 is the date by which you are expected to complete the requirements for your current program.
 If you are unable to do so by that date, consult with the OISS staff at least 30 days before reaching your Form I-20's completion date.
 If you are eligible for an extension of your time limit, the OISS staff will assist you in complying with extension requirements.